itonov/charging-station-task/README.md

 * Run mvn dependency:resolve to install all dependencies
 * You need to have MySQL database installed locally or run it in Docker container (1st Usage step).
 You can adjust DB credentials in application.properties file
 ### Usage
+#### Using docker
+* Run "docker-compose build" to build the application Jar
-* Run "docker-compose up" to run MySQL DB as a Docker container (not needed if you already have MySQL running locally)
+* Run "docker-compose up" to run both MySQL DB and Charging station task API as a Docker containers
+* Connect to the API using Postman on port 8080.
+#### Using Maven and Spring run (need MySQL installed and running locally)
 * Run "mvn spring-boot:run" to run the project
 * Connect to the API using Postman on port 8080.
 ### API Endpoints